 Providence Bank is currently a medium-size bank owning $967 million in assets as well as deposits totaling $753 million.
 It has an excellent Texas Ratio of 2.29%, suggesting that the bank is in excellent financial shape and unlikely to fail.
 Additionally, Providence Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Savings Account||0.3% APY||$1|

 |Checking Account||0.15% APY||$1000|

 |Money Market Account||0.25% APY||$10000|

 Providence Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Providence Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Providence Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Providence Bank's CD rates are fair compared to the average U.S. bank.Back to Overview
+Providence Bank's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Providence Bank Near Me

-Providence Bank has 13 physical locations in the U.S.Back to Overview
+Providence Bank has 13 locations in the U.S.Back to Overview